texasaggie97/Hubitat/Apps/Message Central/readme.md

 INSTALL NOTES:
 ********************

-1. Copy the Parent code from GitHub into a ‘New App’ under the ‘Apps Code’ menu then click ‘Save’
+1. Copy the Parent code from GitHub into a ‘New App’ under the ‘Apps Code’ menu then click ‘Done’

 2. Copy the Child code from GitHub into a second ‘New App’ & save this too